lindajzhao/web-accessibility-ryu18/notes/basic-WAI-ARIA.md

 - [Example menubar with submenus](https://de.ryerson.ca/wa/aria/jquery/menubar.html)
 - [w3.org WAI-ARIA-1.1](https://www.w3.org/TR/wai-aria-1.1)
 - [Practical ARIA examples](http://heydonworks.com/practical_aria_examples/)
-- aria-describedby: similar to aria-labelledby but more verbose
+- **aria-describedby**: similar to aria-labelledby but more verbose
-- aria-labelledby: references el which should be read when an el is focused (may be offscreen).
+- **aria-labelledby**: references el which should be read when an el is focused (may be offscreen).
 Has precedence over aria-label
-- aria-label: define label of el with visible text
+- **aria-label**: define label of el with visible text
-- aria-details: references el which provides more detail than aria-describedby.
+- **aria-details**: references el which provides more detail than aria-describedby.
 Not used in Name Computation or Description Computation.
 Not converted to string(can reference nested DOM els).
 Precedence over aria-describedby
-- aria-required (form): indicate field is required, just like symbols for sighted users
+- **aria-required** (form): indicate field is required, just like symbols for sighted users
-- aria-controls: property on an interactive el which indicate which el(s) it alters
+- **aria-controls**: property on an interactive el which indicate which el(s) it alters
-- aria-owns: list of IDs to defines parent/child relationship where it differs from DOM relationship.
+- **aria-owns**: list of IDs to defines parent/child relationship where it differs from DOM relationship.
 Each ID can only be owned by 1 el
-- aria-haspopup: popup appears as a block of content on top of other content
+- **aria-haspopup**: popup appears as a block of content on top of other content
     - Container must have role of menu, listbox, tree, grid, dialogue. value of aria-haspop must match this role
     - aria-haspopup="true" defaults to "menu"
-- aria-live: indicates this el will be updated.
+- **aria-live**: indicates this el will be updated.
 If not set, use aria-live value of nearest ancestor
     - off (default): updates should not be presented unless user is currently focused on that area
     - polite: presented at next graceful opportunity
     - assertive: highest priority: present immediately
-- aria-relevant: indicates what accessibility tree semantic changes within a live region should be presented
+- **aria-relevant**: indicates what accessibility tree semantic changes within a live region should be presented
     - optional on live regions
     - additions, removals, and/or text. (or all)
-- aria-atomic: true/false(default).
+- **aria-atomic**: true/false(default).
 Determines whether to present changes up the ancestor tree based on aria-relevant notifications
-- aria-roledescription: provides human-readable copy for role.
+- **aria-roledescription**: provides human-readable copy for role.
 To be localized or more descriptive.
 This is read instead of role.
     - `<div role="region" aria-roledescription="slide">`

 # WAI-ARIA Alert and Message Dialogs
 - Used to communicate error, confirmation, warning and completion
 - excludes tooltips
-- use role="alert" when no user input is not needed.
+- use **role="alert"** when no user input is not needed.
-- "alertdialog" when user input is expected.
+- **role="alertdialog"** when user input is expected.
     - Both roles create live regions. default: `aria-live=”assertive”` and `aria-atomic=”true”`
 - modal dialogues interrupt users to give important info and require an action. use `role=”alertdialog”` and `aria-modal=”true”`.